 The Honors College experience begins with a six-credit seminar (three credits taken each semester of the first year), HCOL 95: The Pursuit of Knowledge.
-Each semester of the second year, students take a three-credit honors seminar, choosing from an extensive slate of offerings created for Honors College students by schools and colleges throughout the university.
+Each semester of the second year, students take a three-credit honors seminar (HCOL 185), choosing from an extensive slate of offerings created for Honors College students by schools and colleges throughout the university.

-In the junior and senior year, the Honors College requirements are determined within the home school or college to focus more intensively on a field of study related to your major.
+In the junior and senior year, the Honors College requirements are determined within the home school or college to focus more intensively on a field of study related to the student's major.
 The requirements for students in the Rubenstein School are as follows:

-During the final year, students carry out their senior thesis or research project.
-A total of 6 credits will be earned for this work between fall and spring semester through registration in one of the following discipline areas:
+During the final year, students carry out their senior thesis research project.
+A total of 6 credits will be earned for this work between fall and spring semester through registration in one of the following discipline areas reflecting their major:

 - ENSC 299 Environmental Sciences Honors